 - Sunday Mass in Polish online celebrated by Fr Tony Slowik SJ: http://jezuici.org.au/

-- NEW: Mass at Newman College in Melbourne is being live-streamed each day.
+- Mass at Newman College in Melbourne is being live-streamed each day.
 Find all the details here.

 - Fr Frank Brennan’s Sunday homilies from Newman College via Soundcloud: https://soundcloud.com/frank-brennan-6

 - Homily notes from Fr Brendan Byrne SJ, Gospel reflections and Prayers for the People for each Sunday, from the Australian Catholics website or via the weekly Parish Life e-newsletter: https://www.australiancatholics.com.au/parish_signup.aspx

 - Star of the Sea Kirribili is mobilising community members who can offer support, and those who need support.
 It is also offering the opportunity to join in Sunday 8am shared prayer online through Zoom.
 Details here: https://soskirribilli.com/index.php

 - From Hawthorn Catholic Parish, video updates and Gospel reflections from Fr Des Dwyer SJ on Youtube.

 - NEW: Parishes are finding fun ways to engage the younger members of the community during these times.
 The Jesuit community at St Ignatius Parish in Norwood, South Australia, was given a toy chicken to spread Easter joy.
 Children from the parish were invited to put forward suggestions for the name.
 ‘Eggnatius’ now has his own prayer space in the community.
 Meanwhile, Toowong parish is running an online ‘Colour Club’ for children.
 Read more here.

 - Jesuit and Jesuit Companion schools across Australia have been working to support students and families transitioning to remote learning during the coronavirus shutdowns.
 This video from John XXIII College has some helpful ideas and advice for parents of primary aged students.